 Mastering Chinese Tones

 Many people are wondering, “How difficult or how hard is it to learn Chinese?”
-To put it simply, pretty tough, although answering this question doesn’t address all the factors that go into learning a language.
+To put it simply, pretty tough, when you consider what we don’t know about tones and Chinese characters.
 Still, there are several key steps that you can take to help you learn Mandarin Chinese much faster.

-First, Mandarin has four basic tones while Cantonese has anywhere from nine to thirteen, depending on how you categorize the tones.
-For English speaker who barely even know what a tone is, this can definitely be overwhelming, so begin today mastering Chinese tones!
+First, make learning the tones your number one priority!
+Mandarin has four basic tones.
+But, for an English speaker who barely even knows what a tone is, this can definitely be overwhelming!

 Tones are the pitches that are used when speaking a particular sound—kind of like music added to the words that someone says.
 And boy, do they make a huge difference!
 You can say four entirely different things (with the SAME sound, but with different tones).